CS3219-AY2324S1-G04/peerprep_room_service/README.md

 ### APP

 - `RS_EXPRESS_PORT` - Port of the Express server.
 - `RS_ROOM_EXPIRY` -  Suggested time in milliseconds (i.e. 5 * 60 * 1000 = 300000) for when the document should be deleted from MongoDB upon creation.
-This application uses MongoDB's expire-At to delete the collection, which means the actual time it is deleted, is 1 minute after the specified time.
+This application uses MongoDB's expire-At to delete the collection, which means the actual time the item is deleted could be one 1 minute after the specified time.

 ## REST API